bendahl/galene_deployment/doc/USER.md

 can easily be obtained from the deployment.
 It will be presented to you at the end of the deployment process.

 ## Web Based Deployment
 The web based deployment is the easiest option as it doesn't require any further setup on your local computer.
-A few (free) online accounts will be required, however.
+Just a few (free) online accounts will be required.

 ### Prerequisites
 - A [GitHub](https://github.com/) account